If you’re wondering how to read a book and remember everything, this is one of the most helpful tips I can give:

 - Read based on clearly established goals

-- Be prepared with the appropriate tools for interpretation and analysis
+- Show up prepared with the appropriate tools for interpretation and analysis

-So if you want to know the best way to read, I encourage you to explore ways to read.
+In sum, here’s what matters if you want to know the best way to read: You need to explore multiple ways of reading.

 That’s because there are multiple kinds of books.